 Testimonials and reviews are the new word-of-mouth.
 We strongly recommend incorporating testimonials and reviews into your content wherever suitable.
 Collecting reviews from happy customers and displaying them on your social media pages, on your Google my business page, or on your website is extremely useful.
 Similarly, having a dedicated testimonial page is a great way for experts and professionals to give you their seal of approval.

-Conversion content type 2: Product descriptions and data sheets
+Conversion content type 2: Product descriptions, data sheets, and free trials

 Conversion content type 3: A streamlined, comprehensible, and trustworthy sales process

 It might not seem like a content marketing aspect.
 However, it’s still part of how you create your website and set it up for success.
 Any page is a piece of content in one way or another.

 It’s important that your customer-to-be can buy your products easily, without any reason for doubting the process or its security.
 The smoother the sales process, the less likely your customer will abandon their cart.